Login with your member password below to see your content

 What to See

-Mountain peaks remind me of the Dolomites up north while the village runs down the mountainside in a delightful and completly higgledy-piggledy sort of way.
-In some places the village and the cliffs seem almost one.
+Mountain peaks remind me of the Dolomites up north, while the village runs down the mountainside in a delightful and completely higgledy-piggledy sort of way.
+In some places the village and the cliffs seem almost one and at night the cliffs and village merge into a sky of a million stars.
+Like Van Gogh's Starry Night, only way better.

-Of course if you need a few old churches or castles to make a trip here worthwhile then you should be satisfied.
-There is the remains of an old castle and a lovely 13th century church called the Chiesa Madre; then there are plenty of old houses, cottages and villages to admire.
+Of course, if you need a few old churches or castles to make a trip here worthwhile, then you should be satisfied.
+There are the remains of an old castle and a lovely 13th-century church called the Chiesa Madre; then there are plenty of old houses, cottages, and villages to admire.

 Castelmezzano Flight of AngelsThe Flight of Angels